 As an individual whose childhood was tainted by poverty and other difficult challenges, Liz has become a well-known child advocate in Alabama.
 Liz serves on several boards, including Leadership Alabama Board of Directors, Children’s First Foundation Board of Directors, Children’s Village Board of Directors, Alabama School Readiness Alliance and Project Gear (President and Co-Founder).
 Liz also serves as a motivational speaker to various groups and organizations where she challenges audiences to adopt her “no excuses” philosophy.

-Liz earned her J.D. from the University of Alabama School of Law, where she was an editor of the Law and Psychology Review, and now serves as Vice-Chair of the law school's Board of Trustees for Farrah Law Society.
+Liz earned her J.D. from the University of Alabama School of Law, where she was an editor of the Law and Psychology Review, and now serves as Chair of the law school's Board of Trustees for Farrah Law Society.
 Liz received her undergraduate degree from Auburn University, where she now serves on the University's Board of Trustees.